Lynn Willow Gulli is a quintessential 7-year old – the perfect combination of sassy, fearless and tender kindhearted soul.

 On Sunday, April 23rd 2017, Lynn's life was turned upside down when she was diagnosed with Acute Lymphoblastic Leukemia.
 After 3 to 4 weeks of not feeling well (+strep throat, fevers, lethargy, etc.) Lynn’s mom, Cindy, requested blood work through her local Greenwich pediatrician which alarmingly revealed an extremely low blood count of both red and white blood cells as well as platelets.
 Cindy and Lynn’s father, Rocco, rushed to Julian Curtiss Elementary School where Lynn was attending an ordinary day in her 2nd grade class, and drove her to Yale New Haven Children's Hospital.
 Lynn was immediately admitted that Friday, April 21st, had a bone marrow aspiration (from her hip) on Saturday, and her diagnosis was confirmed by Sunday.
 Within two days, a port was implanted and an aggressive chemotherapy cocktail was started.

-Please know that your well wishes are FELT, that your prayers and warm thoughts are APPRECIATED, and that Lynn's family knows that WE CAN'T STOP THE DOWNPOUR, BUT WE WILL WALK IN THE RAIN with them.
+WE CAN'T STOP THE DOWNPOUR, BUT WE WILL WALK IN THE RAIN with them.

 Support Lynn as she bravely fights childhood cancer.